A woman with a red dress posing and a photographer taking her picture

 On view from September 4 through December 14, 2024

-August 22, 2024 — Americas Society presents The Appearance: Art of the Asian Diaspora in Latin America & The Caribbean, the first show in New York City to center on the artistic production of the Asian diaspora in the region from the 1950s to the present.
+August 22, 2024 — Americas Society presents The Appearance: Art of the Asian Diaspora in Latin America & The Caribbean, which centers on the artistic production of the Asian diaspora in the regions from the 1950s to the present.

 Focusing on postwar and contemporary art, the exhibition showcases the work of twenty-nine artists from fifteen countries working in a range of artistic mediums including painting, sculpture, performance, photography, and video.